jmuthondu/ETL-Project/README.md

 We were interested in cancer mortality rate among different nations.
 Cancer is among the leading causes of death worldwide.In 2012,there were 14.1 millionn new cases and 8.2 million cancer-related deaths worldwide.
 57% of new cancer cases in 2012 occured in less developed regions of the world that include Central America and parts of Africa and Asia; 65% of cancer deaths alsooccured in these regions.The number of new cancer cases per year is expected to rise to 23.6 million in 2030.

 The Gross Domestic Product measures the value of economic activity within a country.
-Strictly defined,GDP is the sum of the market values, oor prices, of all final goods and services
+Strictly defined,GDP is the sum of the market values, oor prices, of all final goods and services produced in an economy during a period of time.